Syllabus: ART 293-01 Professional Practices: The Business of Art

 - Students are expected to work on projects outside of class

 - Students can reach the instructor in the following ways: email: firstname.lastname@example.org via text (607) 749-0858.
+Office hours can be scheduled on a case by case basis with the instructor.
 The Instructor can be found at the Cohen Gallery Monday – Friday, 12pm-5pm.
 Appointments are appreciated but not absolutely necessary.

 Assignments: All assignments will be due at the beginning of class on the date specified, either posted to the blog, emailed, or turned in on Canvas (will be specified).